Grandview Children’s Centre Autism Services and Supports

 5. Self-Regulation 10.
 School Readiness

 The Ontario Autism Program is changing.
-Grandview’s status as Lead Agency will end (along with all other Leads in the Province) as of April 1 2020.
+Grandview’s status as Lead Agency will end (along with all other Leads in the Province) as of April 1, 2020.
 Effective immediately, families can use personal fund, insurance benefits, and Childhood Budget funds to access our Autism Services Programs, and our new Fee-for-Service program offerings.